Table of Contents

 Hepatitis B and C

 Hepatitis B and C are viruses that a mother can spread to her baby with bodily fluid contact.
 For hepatitis B, the mother has a 90% chance of passing it to her baby if she has acute hepatitis B and between a 10-20% chance of passing it if she has chronic infection.
-To prevent the spread of hepatitis B to the baby, the baby will be given a dose of hepatitis B immunoglobulin as well as the normal hepatitis B vaccination series.
+To prevent the spread of hepatitis B to the baby, the baby should be given a dose of hepatitis B immunoglobulin as well as the normal hepatitis B vaccination series.

 For hepatitis C, the mother has a 4% chance of passing it to her baby, which is dependent on her viral load.
 There is no vaccine for hepatitis C or immunoglobulin and so the baby will be tested at around 18 months of age.